Learn to Swim

 Due to high demand for learn to swim, Leisure and Culture operate waiting lists which are opened periodicaly as spaces become available.
 Please find details on what waiting lists are currently open ...

-At this moment in time our Junior Learn2Swim waiting lists are closed, please keep an eye out here for updates.
+At this moment in time our Learn2Swim waiting lists are closed for all age groups, please keep an eye out here for updates.

 Early Years Learn to Swim Programme